Yamabe flow on manifolds with edges: Asymptotics of the heat kernel on simple edge spaces

 \section{Asymptotics of the heat kernel on simple edge spaces}

 Let $(M,g)$ be a simple edge space with edge data $(B,F,\phi)$ and a singular neighbourhood $\calU\subset M$ of the edge $B$.
 We pass from the singular space $\overline{M}$ to its resolution $\widetilde{M}$, which is a manifold with boundary $Y=\partial \widetilde{M}$, obtained by replacing $\calU$, which is a bundle of cones, with the associated bundle of cylinders, where each fibre is now $[0,1)_x \times F$.
 This resolution process is described in greater detail in \cite{Maz:ETO}.
+The following summarizes classical geometric notions on singular edge manifolds, see \cite{Maz:ETO}, also explained in \cite{MazVer:ATO} and repeated here for convenience of the reader.